Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Soil texture survey in the Basque Country

 \section{Soil texture survey in the Basque Country}

 Soil texture is one of the most fundamental soil characteristics.
-It influences various physical, chemical, biological, and hydrological properties and processes, such as water and nutrient retention and infiltration.
-It is commonly determined by sedimentation methods using a pipette or a hydrometer, which provides the relative proportion of soil mineral particles: sand whose particle diameter varies between $2.00$ and $0.05~mm$; silt, which varies between $0.05$ and $0.002~mm$; and clay, whose diameter is lower than $0.002~mm$.
-As previously stated, soil particle-size fractions are treated as CoDa.
+It influences various physical, chemical, biological, and hydrological properties and processes, such as water and nutrient retention and infiltration. {It is commonly determined by sedimentation methods using a pipette or a hydrometer, which provide continuous estimates of the relative proportions of soil particle-size fractions: sand whose particle diameter varies between $2.00$ and $0.05\,\text{mm}$; silt, which varies between $0.05$ and $0.002\,\text{mm}$; and clay, whose diameter is lower than $0.002\,\text{mm}$.
+Importantly, these proportions are not obtained by counting individual particles, but are derived from sedimentation-based measurement procedures.
+As a result, soil texture data consist of continuous proportions that sum to a constant and contain only relative information, rather than discrete counts.
+For this reason, they are naturally treated as CoDa}.

 In recent years, numerous studies have proposed different approaches to map soil texture.
-Notable examples include \cite{adhikari2013} and \cite{Ballabio2016}.
-Among other methods, \cite{akpa2014} and \cite{chagas2016} use random forest and multiple linear regression; \cite{niang2014}, \cite{gooley2014} or \cite{Hengl2014}, employ techniques such as kriging and Supported Vector Machine (SVM); \cite{Wadoux2021} conduct analysis with interpretable Machine Learning methods or \cite{swetha2020} with convolutional neural network (CNN) algorithms; and authors such as \cite{Buchanan2012} who compare ordinary kriging with Geoadditive models, \cite{poggio2017} who use hybrid geostatistical GAMs or \cite{Nussbaum2017} who employs boosted geoadditive models.
+Notable examples include Adhikari et al. \cite{adhikari2013} and Ballabio et al. \cite{Ballabio2016}.
+Among other methods, Akpa et al. \cite{akpa2014} and Chagas et al. \cite{chagas2016} use random forest and multiple linear regression; Niang et al. \cite{niang2014}, Gooley et al. \cite{gooley2014} or Hengl et al. \cite{Hengl2014} employ techniques such as kriging and Support Vector Machine (SVM); Wadoux and Molnar \cite{Wadoux2021} conduct analysis with interpretable machine learning methods or Swetha et al. \cite{swetha2020} with convolutional neural network (CNN) algorithms; and authors such as Buchanan et al. \cite{Buchanan2012} who compare ordinary kriging with geoadditive models, Poggio and Gimona \cite{poggio2017} who use hybrid geostatistical GAMs or Nussbaum et al. \cite{Nussbaum2017} who employ boosted geoadditive models.
 In most cases, covariates used in the models were derived from the DEM and remote sensing.